 Start with Open Office

-Our interactive teleconference series, Open Office is held every month.
-On these calls, our experts and special guests will deep dive into the subjects you need to know to run a successful nonprofit.
+Our interactive webinar series, Open Office is held every month.
+On these live, online classes, our experts and special guests will deep dive into the subjects you need to know to run a successful nonprofit.
 We’ll cover fundraising, compliance, tax-reporting, building boards and attracting volunteers, just to name a few.
-Best of all, these calls are FREE.
-They fill-up fast, register below.
+Best of all, these webinars are FREE.
+Register below.

 Save Your Spot

 In general, nonprofits are required to file annual tax returns.

 Failure to file for 3 consecutive years will result in an AUTOMATIC REVOCATION of exempt status.